For Sale By Owner FSBO Guide | Sell a Home Without a Realtor

 Every home will have different scopes of work to get them ready for selling.
 If you have lived in your house for years without adding or upgrading anything, you'll likely have an enormous scope of work to get your home ready to sell.

 Take the time to list everything that needs to be done and determine who you need to hire to complete your list.
-Once you know the total scope of work, you can begin to plan out your home sale process and timeline.
+Once you know the total scope of work, you can begin planning your home sale process and timeline.

 Declutter, Deep Clean, & Landscape

 Spend time applying new mulch and flowers.
 Clean up neglected yard areas and make them appear manicured.
-Try to make your house look as close to a new builder home as you can.
+Try to make your house look as close to a newly built home as you can.
 Everyone loves new!

 Change Out Old Fixtures

 If you have old brass fixtures from the ‘80s and ‘90s, make sure to update them.
 Change these to take the dating out of your home.
-There is a tiny percent of homes (Victorian, 1900's decor) where brass and gold are suitable.
+There is a tiny percentage of homes (Victorian, 1900s decor) where brass and gold are suitable.
 However, most homes need to be updated.

-Change doorknobs and door hinges, old staircase banisters, old light cover switches, and possibly old doors.
-Make a list of all the fixtures and items in your house that are more than five years old.
-The more dated fixtures you change out, the more buyers will connect emotionally to your home, which will increase your odds for success.
+Change doorknobs, door hinges, old staircase banisters, light cover switches, and possibly old doors.
+Make a list of all the fixtures and items in your house that are over five years old.
+The more dated fixtures you change out, the more buyers will connect emotionally to your home, increasing your odds of success.

 Add Upgrades That Increase Value